 Trial Work Period

-If you begin receiving benefits and believe you might be able to work, you do not want to give up your benefits and have to repeat the application process if it turns out you cannot earn a sufficient living.
+If you begin receiving benefits and believe you might be able to work, you do not want to give up your benefits and must repeat the application process if it turns out you cannot earn a sufficient living.
 You can have a trial work period during which you can earn income and still qualify for benefits to determine whether you are able to return to the workforce or not.